moonbeam-foundation/moonbeam/MBIPS/MBIP-5.md

 ## Simple Summary

-Increases the used gas based on storage increase in transaction to deal wiuth storage congestion.
+Increases the used gas based on storage increase in transaction to deal with storage congestion.

 ## Abstract

-Introduce a new mechanism when executing a transaction that will increase the gas used when a transaction increases the storate stage.
+Introduce a new mechanism when executing a transaction that will increase the gas used when a transaction increases the storage stage.

 ## Motivation